1sma31L/noezis/README.md

 Day 8:

-- [ ] Add text editor
+- [x] Add text editor
-- [ ] tRPC procedures for creating and fetching posts and quick takes
+- [x] tRPC procedures for creating

+Day 9:

-- [ ] Fetch posts and quick takes in profile and home page
+- [ ] Fetch posts in profile and home page
 - [ ] Design the settings page

-Day 9:

-- [ ] Implementing the q/a creating and fetching them
+- [ ] Implementing the q/a/quick take creating and fetching them
 - [ ] Add comments and nested comments along with a page for each content type
 - [ ] Implement follower/following system